Purpose of Collecting and Holding Client Information

 Contact by Brisbane City Psychologists

-Brisbane City Psychologists would like to stay in contact with you by email in future to send you information and marketing communications about our products, services, as well as tip sheets, strategies or activities that we consider may be of interest to you.
+BCP would like to stay in touch with you by email in future to send you information and marketing communications about our products, services, as well as tip sheets, strategies or activities that we consider may be of interest to you.
 You may unsubscribe from receiving any marketing communication from us at any time.
-If you do not wish to receive marketing communications from us please contact us via the details provided above or opt-out through the ‘Unsubscribe’ link provided at the bottom of our marketing emails.
+If you do not wish to receive marketing communications from BCP, please contact us via the details provided above or opt-out through the ‘Unsubscribe’ link provided at the bottom of our marketing emails.